pretorh/lfs-notes/steps/1-temp-system.md

 - findutils
     - post install: move into `bin` and change `updatedb`
 - gawk
-    - patch: remove extras in makefile
+    - patch: remove "extras" in makefile
 - grep
     - basic config (`prefix` and `host`) only
 - gzip